 Pro Local SEO Tips:

 Make this listing as comprehensive as possible, especially if your objective is to sell more products locally, to avoid inventory and shipping hassles.

 It is good to have a Google My Business profile even if you are a blogger or have an online business.
-It makes you look more legit, plus in case someone wants to hire you for copywriting or any other service you mention on your site, they can contact you easily offline.
+It makes you look more legit, plus in case someone wants to hire you for SEO writing, copywriting, or any other service you mention on your site, they can contact you easily offline.

 Concluding Tips for DIY SEO starters

 Now you have a good idea of the essential SEO tips you could start with.
 All this could all seem a bit overwhelming though, for sure.
 So based on my experience, I would recommend the following as you work on your SEO.

 Do one thing each day.
 Read through every step above a few times if you need and let everything sink in.
 If you have any questions, feel free to shoot me a message.